 I started subbing on The Examiner in Launceston around 1982.

 Sub-editors worked as a team and like other nocturnal wildlife we clung together for protection.

 More often than not the subs of The Examiner would adjourn to the Batman Fawkner Inn in Cameron St, which had a late licence.

 Sometime between 1am and 2am but sometimes nearer 3am, we’d wander back to the office through the deserted streets of Launceston where the press was speeding up and the newsprint was flying across the rollers.

 There was nothing more satisfying than picking a warm paper off the line studying the work that only a few hours earlier we had been engaged in creating: our editing, our designs, our headlines.
 It was like newly baked bread, the smell of hot ink in our nostrils and newsprint dust in our lungs.

 Among other things, my subbing colleague Chris Copas was the paper’s music writer .
 He boasted an unequalled record collection, most of which were samples supplied by label reps.
 He lived alone with his German shepherd dog Adolf in a big house not far from the office and would have us back for one last drink before bed.
 Once there had been a wife and child but now they lived in Queensland.

 One evening he played In For The Kill, a vinyl LP with a painted tiger on the cover by Hunter, an English band.
-The rest of the subs (including myself) never heard of Hunter.
+The rest of the subs (including myself) had never heard of Hunter.
 These guys, Copas declared, were going to be the next big thing.

 Hunter had a driving, gritty sound led by the raspy, growling voice of lead singer Les Hunt.
 Their tunes could be soulful and melancholy, or wildly optimistic.
 We agreed with Copas and adopted the band; In For The Kill became something of a soundtrack for journos drinking late in Launceston that year.